Akeldamaa/Akeldamaa/README.md

 - 👀 I’m interested in Web development and 3D Printing
 - 🌱 I’m currently learning ...
 Python & Javascript
 - 💞️ I’m looking to collaborate on ...Anything I can add value to!
 - 📫 How to reach me ...
-Discord!
-Jonnyboi#0841
+Discord:Jonnyboi#0841

 <!---
 Akeldamaa/Akeldamaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.